zjgcjy/blog/_pages/about.md

 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/).

-Hi, this is former CTF player.
+Hi, this is my blog.

+Brief:

+- a computer-related major
+- a former CTF player
+- a salaryman
+- a single dog

 Language: